Euclidean and Affine Curve Reconstruction: Preliminaries

 \subsection{Euclidean moving frame and invariants}

 The $SE(2)$-frame at point $p$ of a planar curve $\cgam$ consists of the unit tangent vector $T(p)$ and the unit normal vector $N(p)$.
 Orientation for $T(p)$ is defined by the parameterization $\gamma$ of $\cgam$, while the orientation for $N(p)$ is chosen so that the pair of vectors $T(p)$ and $N(p)$ is positively oriented, i.e.~the closest rotation from $T(p)$ to $N(p)$ is counter-clockwise.
 Considering $T$ and $N$ to be row vectors, we combine them into an \emph{$SE(2)$-frame matrix} \beq A_{\cgam}(p)= . \eeq An important observation is that $A_{\cgam}(p)$ is an orthogonal matrix.
-In fact, it is precisely the rotation matrix which brings the moving frame basis consisting of $T(p)$ to $N(p)$ to the standard orthonormal basis in $\R^2$ under the action \eqref{r-act}.
-An element $g\in SE(2)$ acting on $\R^2$ maps the curve $\cgam$ to $\tilde\cgam$, the point $p$ to $\tilde p$.
-Since the $SE(2)$-action preserves tangency and length, it will map the $SE(2)$-frame at $p\in\cgam$ to the the $SE(2)$-frame at $\tilde p\in\tilde \cgam$.
+In fact, it is precisely the rotation matrix which brings the moving frame basis consisting of $T(p)$ and $N(p)$ to the standard orthonormal basis in $\R^2$ under the action \eqref{r-act}.
+An element $g\in SE(2)$ acting on $\R^2$ maps the curve $\cgam$ to $\tilde\cgam$ and the point $p$ to $\tilde p$.
+Since the $SE(2)$-action preserves tangency and length, it maps the $SE(2)$-frame at $p\in\cgam$ to the $SE(2)$-frame at $\tilde p\in\tilde \cgam$.
 See Figure~\ref{fig:eucl.mf} for an illustration.
 This compatibility property of the frame is called \emph{equivariance} and can be expressed as \beq A_{g\,\cgam}(g p)=A_{\cgam}(p)R_g^{-1},\eeq where $\cgam$ is an arbitrary curve, $p\in \cgam$, $g\in SE(2)$, $R_g$ is the rotational part of the transformation $g$.

-It is well known that any $C^1$-smooth curve $\cgam$ can be parametrized so that \beq T(s)=\gamma_s(s)\eeq is the unit tangent vector at the point $\gamma(s)\in \cgam$.
+It is well known that any $C^1$-smooth non-degenerate curve $\cgam$ can be parametrized so that \beq T(p)=\gamma_s(s)\eeq is the unit tangent vector at the point $p=\gamma(s)\in \cgam$.
 (Here and below, a variable in the subscript denotes the differentiation with respect to this variable).
 Explicitly, if $\hat \gamma\colon t\to\gamma(t)=(x(t),y(t))$ is any parametrization of $\cgam$, then

 The parameter $s$ is called the \emph{Euclidean arc-length} parameter.
 Its differential \beq ds= |\hat \gamma_t|dt\eeq is called the infinitesimal \emph{Euclidean arc-length}.
 Clearly, the integral of $ds$ along a curve segment produces the Euclidean length of the curve-segment.